Danielstevends/AirTransport/README.md

 - **Customizable Sliders**: Adjust variables such as fuel consumption and emissions.
 - **Google Maps Integration**: Automatically calculates distances and travel times using the Google Maps API.
-- **Final Output Visualization**: See detailed results of your calculations.
+- **Final Output Visualization**: Comparison of Land Transportation vs Airtaxi in terms of: Total Distance, Travel Time, Price per Person, Battery Used, Fuel Used, Total Emission, and Emission per Person.
+See Further example Results Bellow!

 ---